GSA/digitalgov-pra/_pages/index.md

 ## Page content:

-tagline: The Paperwork Reduction Act (PRA) is a law governing how federal agencies collect information from the American public.
+tagline: The Paperwork Reduction Act (PRA) is a law governing how federal agencies collect information from the public.
 button:
   text: Learn what the PRA does
   href: /about/